alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 Godis returns everything in `Hgetall()`: keys and values mixed in an array, just as the raw output of Redis.
+So you have to skip every other element to get at the values.

 Since Go doesn't have generics, you will have to repeat this crappy code every time you want to read a different hash.

+I don't really know why I'm sticking to this package, to be honest, but it works and it's fast, so please leave me alone.
+I'll cry when I need to change to something else.

 ## Tooling